Table of Contents

 The Arizona Court of Appeals in the case of Bobrow v.
 Bobrow held a spouse who pays community bills during a divorce in Arizona may assets a claim to have the other spouse pay reimbursement for his or her share of those bills.

 The Arizona Court of Appeals in another appeal in the case of Barron v.
 Barron addressed whether there was a defense to such a claim in a divorce.

 Since the divorce petition had been served, the funds used to pay these community bills were from earnings which are considered to be his separate property.

 Employment earnings for work performed after the date of service are considered the separate property of each spouse.

 The trial court found that “in fairness” it could not order an equalization payment without also retroactively modifying temporary support orders because Wife had an “equitable right to financial assistance” from Husband given their financial situation.

 The Court of Appeals, therefore, had to review its earlier decision in the Bobrow case to determine if the trial judge failed to follow the law or abused his or her discretion in denying Husband’s reimbursement claim.

 The Impact of a Spousal Maintenance Claim on a Bobrow Claim

-The Arizona Court of Appeals concluded the trial court did not come to the unsupportable conclusion that Husband gifted his separate income to the community when Husband paid community bills with separate property.
-So, the trial court did not violate the ruling in Bobrow as to that issue.
+The Arizona Court of Appeals concluded the trial court did not come to the unsupportable conclusion that Husband gifted his separate income to the community when the husband paid community bills with separate property.

 The appellate court found ample evidence suggesting Wife would not have been able to contribute to the payment of those community bills absent an award of spousal maintenance.

 This ruling, essentially, is that a spouse who may have been eligible for spousal maintenance may mitigate against or defeat a Bobrow claim by showing a financial inability to contribute to the payment of those bills and demonstrating a need for alimony at trial even if the spouse did not seek a temporary award of alimony during the divorce.